 The 12-step recovery method-used in Alcoholics Anonymous and Cocaine Anonymous involves fellowship and mutual support through regular group meetings as a path toward recovery from addiction.
 Although 12-step programs are not affiliated with any religious group, there is a spiritual component in a “higher power” of some kind that helps members achieve and maintain abstinence.
 (National Institute on Drug Abuse, 2000).

 Crack is a powerful drug, and crack addiction is treatable.
 Any addiction must be treated as a three-part disease of the mind, body, and spirit for the best success in recovery.
-At Serenity Springs Recovery Center, we use a 12-step recovery model at our men’s residential campus.
+At Cypress Lakes Lodge Addiction Recovery Center, we use a 12-step recovery model at our men’s residential campus.
 Our 10-acre spiritual sanctuary provides a serene, soothing atmosphere for clients to successfully recover from addiction

 If you or a loved one is struggling with an addiction, get help now.
 We all deserve to enjoy a healthy and fulfilling life without the control of drugs or alcohol.